If you’ve had endometrial cancer in the past, you’re going to face some unique challenges when shopping for life insurance.

 - Table Rating (substandard): Most likely rating for applicants that have recovered from stage 0 and stage 1 endometrial cancer.
 An applicant should wait at least two years after treatment and would likely get a better rating for waiting four or more years.
 Applicants with stage 2 endometrial cancer (only in the uterus and cervix) may also get a rated policy several years after recovering from treatment.

 - Declines: Applicants that have had stage 3 or 4 uterine cancer.
-There is just too high a mortality risk to qualify for a regular insurance policy.
+There is just too high risk to qualify for a regular insurance policy.
 Applicants that had stage 2 uterine cancer and apply within 5 years of treatment are also likely to be denied.

 Life Insurance Case Studies after Endometrial Cancer